 The children of Mr. Johnson were witnessing a revolution.
 Yes an actual revolution – of the tree itself – but the beginning of an entirely new way of celebrating the holiday.

-Surrounded by his wealthy investors, Thomas Edison gave the first pubic demonstraton of the incandescent lightbulb on December 31, 1879.
+Surrounded by his wealthy investors, Thomas Edison gave the first public demonstraton of the incandescent lightbulb on December 31, 1879.

 Now, believe it or not, New Yorkers were already accustomed to electric illumination during the Christmas season.
 The major Manhattan shopping districts were already exposed to stadium-like arc lighting, a primitive form of electric light that was too harsh and intense for everyday usage.